vitorvidaldev/Character-Creator/README.md

 docker-compose up -d --build
 ```

+You can use MongoDB Compass to manage and visualize your data during tests.

 Run the application using IntelliJ.
 You can access the application via `localhost:8080`.

-## Postman Collection
-TODO

 ## Author
 Vitor Vidal - vitorvidal.dev@gmail.com